 As one of the first requirements in this field, you must qualify to take the state and national Nursing Home Administrator Examinations.
 To find out a specific state’s requirements, visit www.nabweb.org.

 The Nursing Home Administration Examination is intended to assess the knowledge and understanding of information and tasks, essential for entry-level licensure as a nursing home administrator.
 As a result, you must be well-versed in all nursing home administration areas.

 The state examination is different in every state and practice materials for each state are available.
 For the national examination, there are sample questions for each section of the test in the NAB Study Guide, which can be ordered online.
 Additionally, there are many online resources such as publications and forums to obtain study information.

 As the State Nursing Home Administrator Examination varies from state to state, the number of questions pertaining to specific areas of study is also different.
 On the national level, the questions for the examination come from current health care administrators across the country.
 Practicing administrators create exam questions and submit them to the National Associate of Boards, where they are reviewed by a number of people.
 If questions pass the review stage, they are placed in a question bank to be used on future examinations.
 The national exam is made up of 150 questions and covers the following five topics:

-If you aspire to be a nursing home administrator, obtaining an online master’s degree in health care administration is a step in the right direction.
-Conversely, there is more to the career than the completion of a degree program; keep in mind that business and health care experience, a passing grade on both the state and national examination and completion of the state’s continuing education requirements, are necessary to pursue a health care administration career.
+While obtaining an online master’s degree in health care administration is a step in the right direction, there is more to the career than the completion of a degree program.
+Business and health care experience, a passing grade on both the state and national examination, and completion of the state’s continuing education requirements are also necessary to pursue a career in health care administration and succeed.